-We are very early in our development efforts.
-Most of our product candidates are still in preclinical development, and TC-210, our most advanced product candidate, is still in the early stages of clinical development.
+We are early in our development efforts.
+Most of our product candidates are still in preclinical development, and gavo-cel, our most advanced product candidate, is in a Phase 1/2 clinical trial.
 Our ability to generate product revenues, which we do not expect will occur for many years, if ever, will depend heavily on the successful development and eventual commercialization of one or more of our product candidates.
 The success of our product candidates will depend on several factors, including the following:

-- successful initiation and completion of clinical trials; - successful completion of preclinical studies; - successful patient enrollment in and completion of clinical trials; - •receipt and related terms of marketing approvals and licensures from applicable regulatory authorities; - •obtaining and maintaining patent and trade secret protection and regulatory exclusivity for our product candidates; - making arrangements with third-party manufacturers, or establishing manufacturing capabilities, for both clinical and commercial supplies of our product candidates; - establishing sales, marketing and distribution capabilities and launching commercial sales of our products, if and when approved, whether alone or in collaboration with others; - •acceptance of our products, if and when approved, by patients, the medical community and third-party payors; - •obtaining and maintaining third-party coverage and adequate reimbursement; - ·maintaining a continued acceptable safety profile of our products following licensure; and - •effectively competing with other therapies.
+- successful completion of preclinical studies; - successful initiation and completion of clinical trials; - successful patient enrollment in and completion of clinical trials; - receipt and related terms of marketing approvals and licensures from applicable regulatory authorities; - obtaining and maintaining patent and trade secret protection and regulatory exclusivity for our product candidates; - making arrangements with third-party manufacturers, or establishing manufacturing capabilities, for both clinical and commercial supply of our product candidates; - establishing sales, marketing and distribution capabilities and launching commercial sales of our products, if and when approved, whether alone or in collaboration with others; - acceptance of our products, if and when approved, by patients, the medical community and third-party payors; - obtaining and maintaining third-party coverage and adequate reimbursement; - · maintaining a continued acceptable safety profile of our products following licensure; and - · effectively competing with other therapies.